 Are Disney World crowd calendars reliable?

 Disney World crowd calendars do provide valuable insight into the events happening at Disney.
-For example, I learned that one of the dates I had selected in January for my most recent vacation actually fell on the weekend at the Walt Disney World Marathon.
+For example, I learned that one of the dates I had selected in January for my most recent vacation actually fell on the weekend of the Walt Disney World Marathon.
 I was able to adjust my dates for the following week to avoid the event.

 So yes, crowd calendars can be a big help in planning your trip.
 But keep in mind, they are predictions at best.
 These predictions are based on events, school calendars, and typical monthly patterns.
 But they cannot predict other things such as weather, travel advisories, or pandemics.